PavelM90/-Projects/Statistical analysis of electric vehicles vs gas cars/README.md

 Reject the null hypothesis for acceleration
 T statistics for the top speed hypothesis: 6.248005320456953 p-values for the top speed hypothesis: 1.022737777876629e-08 T statistics for the acceleration hypothesis: -4.261290437403599 p-value for the acceleration hypothesis: 4.6061132267831526e-05
-For more information please review Statistical analysis of electric vehicles vs gas cars.ipynb
+For more information, please review the Statistical analysis of electric vehicles vs gas cars.ipynb

 A linear regression model was built to predict a car price based on characteristics.
 Model's R-squared value 0.90, F-statistic:	7.842